-The bachelor of science in nursing prepares you to take your associate degree in nursing to the next level and become a leader in your profession.
+The Bachelor of Science in Nursing prepares you to take your associate degree in nursing to the next level and become a leader in your profession.
 Courses are designed to broaden your academic foundation while focusing on clinical decision-making, critical thinking, holistic care and leadership instruction.
-You will also learn about community and public health nursing as well as nursing research processes.
+You'll also learn about community and public health nursing as well as nursing research processes.
 Leadership instruction includes conflict management.

 Read and download FPU's RN to BSN mission statement.